Organisations from many different fields have commissioned Luke’s artwork since he began his career.

 Pan Am Games, The Mayor of London, United Nations, National Trust, English Heritage, Commonwealth Games, University of Salford Engineering, Warwick University, DFCS, Institute of Physics, Channel 4, Canary Wharf Group, Bristol Royal Infirmary, The Polish Cultural Institute.

-Arts Organisations: European Capital of Culture, Art Centre Melbourne, ROM, Jerwood Centre, De la Warr Pavillion, Compton Verney, NESTA, Site Gallery, Arnolfini, ICA, Watershed, UK City of Culture, RWA, Witte de With, Arts Catalyst, Museum of Glass Washington, Museum Micropia, National Glass Centre, UMOCA, Futurecity, Grizedale Sculpture, Birmingham Museums Trust, Corning Museum, Museums at Night.
+Arts Organisations: European Capital of Culture, Art Centre Melbourne, ROM, Jerwood Centre, De la Warr Pavillion, Compton Verney, NESTA, Site Gallery, Arnolfini, ICA, Watershed, UK City of Culture, RWA, Witte de With, Arts Catalyst, Museum of Glass Washington, Museum Micropia, National Glass Centre, UMOCA, Futurecity, Grizedale Sculpture, Birmingham Museums Trust, Corning Museum of Glass, Museums at Night, All Rights Reserved, Provincial Domain Dommelhof, Brighton Festival, Greenwich+Docklands International Festival and Without Walls.

-Wellcome Trust, European Space Agency, Pirbright Institute, KREBS - University of Sheffield, Cosmo Caixa, Bristol and Bath Science Park, ISVR University of Southampton Phaeno Science Museum, Singapore ArtScience Museum, The Science Museum London, MUSE Trento,Think Tank, at-Bristol.
+Wellcome Trust, UK Space Agency, European Space Agency, Pirbright Institute, KREBS – University of Sheffield, Cosmo Caixa, Bristol and Bath Science Park, ISVR University of Southampton Phaeno Science Museum, Singapore ArtScience Museum, The Science Museum London, MUSE Trento,Think Tank, at-Bristol, University of Bristol and The Association for Science and Discovery Centres.

 Theatre and Music Organisations:

 Luke Jerram is valued for his ability to generate and clearly communicate new ideas.
-From television programmes, architecture, education, product design, science exhibits and (of course) artworks, Jerram applies his creativity to any subject matter, situation or problem.
+From artworks to television programmes, products and even architecture, Jerram applies his creativity to any subject matter, situation or problem.
+Luke is currently working with several organisations to develop new artworks for them.

 Birmingham Museums Trust

-Luke Jerram has recently been commissioned by Birmingham Museums Trust to develop a series of art proposals that connect and animate all the museums across the city.
+In 2015, Luke Jerram was commissioned by Birmingham Museums Trust to develop a series of art proposals that connect and animate all the museums across the city.
+One of these works will be presented in the city in 2018.

 Consultant to Royal Shakespeare Company